 Yes, many recipes just put cinnamon on top or a mixture of cinnamon and nutmeg.
 I have had this pie without a topping on top.
 It’s up to you.
 I happen to love nutmeg.

-- Some recipes thicken the cream filling on the stove and then bake it for less time instead of adding the cold filling to the pie shell, which requires longer baking.
+• Some recipes thicken the cream filling on the stove and then bake it for less time instead of adding the cold filling to the pie shell, which requires longer baking.

 Is a Sugar Cream pie the same as a Custard Pie, Chess Pie, or Shoefly pie?

 Nope, all are different recipes but have a lot of similarities.
-They are all considered, easy pies, using simply pantry staples and are called "pantry pies."
+They are all considered easy pies, using simply pantry staples and are called “pantry pies.”

 What is a Finger Pie?

-There is an old-fashioned method of making this pie, and it's called a Finger Pie.
-With this method, you place the flour and sugar in an unbaked pie shell and mix this together.
+There is an old-fashioned method of making this pie, and it’s called a Finger Pie.
+With this method, you place the flour and sugar in an unbaked pie shell and mix them together.
 Next, pour in the cream and vanilla and just mix that with your fingers, then bake the pie.

 What type of pie pan is needed for a cream pie?